-The advent of next generation sequencing (NGS) is revolutionizing the study of viral evolution and molecular epidemiology through high-throughput measures of intrahost diversity.
-Until recently investigations of viral diversity were limited by labor intensive sequencing approaches; however, it is now feasible to sequence patient-derived samples at sufficient read depth to detect rare single nucleotide variants (SNV), and the high-throughput, cost-effective nature of NGS has lead to an explosion of studies that quantify viral diversity within and between hosts (e.g.[@Andersen:2015jj], [@Grubaugh:2015by], [@Rogers:2015ij],[@Poon:2016gf]).
-Given the increasing contribution of NGS to the field of virology it is important to reflect on the accuracy of these methods and the controls that are needed to ensure robust conclusions.
+The advent of next generation sequencing (NGS) has enabled detailed characterization of intrahost diversity and has revolutionized studies of viral evolution and molecular epidemiology.
+Until recently, investigations of viral diversity were limited by labor intensive sequencing approaches.
+However, it is now feasible to sequence patient-derived samples at sufficient read depth to detect rare single nucleotide variants (SNV), and the cost-effectiveness of NGS has led to an explosion of studies that quantify viral diversity within and between hosts (e.g.[@Andersen:2015jj], [@Grubaugh:2015by], [@Rogers:2015ij],[@Poon:2016gf]).
+Given the increasing contribution of NGS to the field of virology, it is important to reflect on the accuracy of these methods and the controls that are needed to ensure robust conclusions.

-Because next generation sequencing of viral populations often produces tens of thousands of reads per genomic position, the sensitivity of these approaches has been assumed to be quite robust (cite).
-However, patient derived samples can differ in input titer by orders of magnitude (e.g. [@Lau:2013ima],[@Teunis:2015iw],[@Takeyama:2015jg]), and this variability can have drastic impacts on the sensitivity of detecting rare events.
+Because next generation sequencing of viral populations often produces tens of thousands of reads per genomic position, the sensitivity of these approaches has been assumed to be quite high (cite).
+However, patient-derived samples can differ in input titer by orders of magnitude (e.g. [@Lau:2013ima],[@Teunis:2015iw],[@Takeyama:2015jg]), and this variability can have drastic impacts on the sensitivity of detection for rare events.
 Furthermore, some library preparations result in variable sequencing coverage both within and between samples.
 These sources of ascertainment bias can be easily overlooked in NGS based studies of viral diversity.

 The specificity of NGS is another factor to consider when designing an experiment using patient-derived samples.
 Each sequencing platform has inherent error profiles (cite), and sample collection, target amplification, and library preparation are additional processes whereby errors can be introduced and propagated.
-As we will show, the next generation sequencing of viral populations, in particular those of RNA viruses, is error prone, and these errors must be accounted for to ensure accurate secondary analysis.
+The next generation sequencing of RNA virus populations, is particularly error prone, and these errors must be accounted for to ensure accurate secondary analysis.

-Many sample preparation pipelines have been developed to control for errors in NGS based studies of RNA virus populations; however, each approach has its own caveats that ultimately limit its application.
-For example, Cirseq is an ingenious approach in which template RNA is sheared and circularized prior to reverse transcription [@Acevedo:2014ej].
-Rolling circle cDNA synthesis produces tandem reads, generating a consensus sequence for each RNA fragment.
-While this method is likely to be highly sensitive for rare variant detection and can control for reverse transcription, PCR, and sequencing errors, the requirement for a large and relatively pure population of viral RNA limits its applicability to patient derived samples [@Acevedo:2014df].
-"Primer Id" based methods require less input and target sequencing to the viral genome.
-These methods use bar-coded primers to construct consensus sequences for each cDNA template and can control for PCR and sequencing errors [@Jabara:2011eo].
-Primer Id based methods require each bar code be physically attached to a PCR product and are most easily applied to a small targeted regions of the genome.
+Many sample preparation protocols have been developed to control for errors in NGS-based studies.
+However, each approach has its own caveats that ultimately limit its application.
+Cirseq is an ingenious approach in which template RNA is sheared and circularized prior to reverse transcription [@Acevedo:2014ej].
+Subsequent rolling circle cDNA synthesis produces tandem reads, generating a consensus sequence for each RNA fragment.
+While this method is likely to be highly sensitive for rare variant detection and can control for reverse transcription, PCR, and sequencing errors, the requirement for a large and relatively pure population of viral RNA limits its applicability to patient-derived samples [@Acevedo:2014df].
+"Primer ID" methods require less input and target sequencing to the viral genome.
+This approach relies upon barcoded primers to construct consensus sequences for each cDNA template and control for PCR and sequencing errors [@Jabara:2011eo].
+Because Primer ID methods require that each bar code be physically attached to a PCR product, they are most easily applied to small targeted regions of the genome.
 As such, they have limited application in whole genome sequencing.

 An adapted form of sequence independent single primer amplification (SISPA) is an alternative approach that allows for whole genome sequencing and controls for errors propagated during library preparation [@Djikeng:2008cd].
 In this method RT-PCR products are sheared and tagged with bar-coded random primers in a klenow reaction, prior to library preparation.
 SISPA controls for any errors that may arise during the library amplification such as PCR biases.
 This method has been used in conjunction with statistical algorithms to control for accuracy in studies of intrahost influenza diversity (Ghedin group citations).
-However, the bar-coding reaction used in SISPA is biased and results in uneven coverage and sensitivity across the genome [@Rosseel:2013dn].
+However, the bar-coding reaction used in SISPA is biased and can result in uneven coverage and sensitivity across the genome [@Rosseel:2013dn].